oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 The `typ` of the JWT indicated in the JWT header MUST be `oauth-id-jag+jwt`.
 Using typed JWTs is a recommendation of the JSON Web Token Best Current Practices {{RFC8725}}.

-An example JWT shown with expanded header and payload claims is below:
+A non-normative example JWT with expanded header and payload claims is below:

     {
       "typ": "oauth-id-jag+jwt"